 With the start procedure you create an ENTER process.
-You can also enter the ENTER-JOB command at the administrator terminal.
-The ID used must then be specified in the ENTER-JOB command or in the SET-LOGON-PARAMETERS command of the start procedure.
+The ID used must be specified in the ENTER-JOB or ENTER-PROC command or in the SET-LOGON-PARAMETERS command of the start procedure.

-By default, UTM processes that are started by an ENTER procedure are batch processes.
+UTM processes that are started by ENTER-JOB or ENTER-PROC are batch processes.
 They are thus subject to the JOB-CLASS restrictions for batch tasks.
 Normally, however, you want to start UTM processes immediately.
 This can be achieved using the "JOB EXPRESS" function.
-In this case, you must specify START-IMMEDIATE=YES in the user entry of the BS2000 user ID under which the processes are to run.
-In addition to the batch and dialog tasks, there is also the class of TP processes in BS2000.
+In this case, you must specify START-IMMEDIATE=YES in the user entry of the BS2000 user ID under which the processes are to run. i

+In addition to the batch and dialog tasks, there is also the class of TP processes on BS2000 systems.
 This is handled as a priority by the operating system.
-The processes started with /ENTER-JOB are registered by openUTM as TP processes.
+The processes started with ENTER-JOB or ENTER-PROC are registered by openUTM as TP processes.
 However, these processes are only handled as a priority if TP processes are permitted under the respective BS2000 user ID or job class.
 If TP processes are prohibited, UTM processes run as batch processes.